confluentinc/event-streaming-patterns/docs/event-processing/content-filter.md

 ## Implementation

-As an example, in the streaming database [ksqlDB](https://ksqldb.io/) we can easily transform a rich event stream into a stream of simpler event with a `SELECT` statement.
+As an example, in the streaming database [ksqlDB](https://ksqldb.io/), we can use a `SELECT` statement to easily transform a rich event stream into a stream of simpler events.

-For instance, assume we have an event stream called `products` where each event contains a huge number of fields.
-We can prune this down
-with:

-But we are only interested in 4 fields `producer_id`, `category`, `sku`, and `price`.
-We can prune down the events to just those fields
+Assume that we have an event stream called `products`, where each event contains a huge number of fields.
+We are only interested in four fields: `producer_id`, `category`, `sku`, and `price`.
+We can prune down the events to just those fields with the following query:
-with:

 ```sql
 CREATE OR REPLACE STREAM product_summaries AS